tuiSSE/e4sm-editor/README.md

-# E4SM Editor
+# ABCD Editor
-This project contains [Eclipse](https://eclipse.org) plugins required to realize the E4SM Editor.
+This project contains [Eclipse](https://eclipse.org) plugins required to realize the ABCD Editor.
 The editor has been realized with [Eclipse Sirius](https://www.eclipse.org/sirius/).

 ## Table of Contents
  [[_TOC_]]